ufidon/ct/mod1/fa.md

   q0-->|a|q2
   q2-->|"a,b"|q2
 ```
-- or with two states
+- or with two final states

 ```mermaid
 flowchart LR